MLZ is a cooperation between:

 • 3He cell (off-specular and GISANS)

-• Supermirror analyzer (specular reflectivity)
+• Supermirror analyser (specular reflectivity)

 Neutron Depth Profiling (NDP)

-Alternatively to the reflectometer/GISANS mode MARIA can be operated with a multidetector Neutron Depth Profiling (NDP) setup using the focused beam.
-Neutron Depth Profiling allows the quantitative determination of the in-depth distribution for several light elements as 6Li, 10B, 14N and few others.
-In this instrument operation mode the NDPchamber is placed on the sample table, placing the NDP sample in the focal point of the vertically focusing elliptic neutron guide.
-The thermal equivalent neutron flux at the sample position amounts to 0.7 · 108 n cm-2 s-1.
-Combined with a multiple detector system for charged particle collection it gives the opportunity to perform fast, time-resolved NDPmeasurements with a depth resolution of 10 nm.
+NDP allows the quantitative determination of the in-depth distribution for several light elements such as 6Li, 10B, 14N, and a few others.
+In this instrument operation mode, the NDP chamber is placed on the sample table, placing the NDP sample in the focal point of the vertically focussing elliptic neutron guide.
+The thermal equivalent neutron flux at the sample position amounts to 0.7 × 108 n cm-2 s-1.
+Combined with a multiple detector system for charged particle collection, it gives the opportunity to perform fast, time-resolved NDP measurements with a depth resolution of 10 nm.

 Typical applications

-• Expected thermal equivalent flux 0.7 · 108 n cm-2 s-1 (10 × 20 mm2)
+• Expected thermal equivalent flux: 0.7 × 108 n cm-2 s-1 (10 × 20 mm2)

-• Nominal limit of quantization for 6Li ~ 1013 at/cm2
+• Nominal limit of quantisation for 6Li ~ 1013 at/cm2

-• Energy resolution (alpha-particles) < 11 keV
+• Energy resolution (alpha-particles): < 11 keV

-Instrument Scientists
+Instrument scientists

 Dr. Alexandros Koutsioumpas